 Why You Should Plan for Different Types of Guests

 The pressure is on for restaurateurs to recover lost profits, which means you can’t afford to neglect any guests.
 For example, if you only focus on your eager customers, you might cause more hesitant diners to think you’re not taking the public health crisis seriously, or to lose trust in you and take their business elsewhere.

 Spend some time assessing the different types of guests you have, and think about their concerns and expectations when you’re creating your new restaurant marketing strategies.
-The key is to find ways to serve each group so they all have a good experience.
+The key to achieving restaurant recovery is to find ways to serve each group so they all have a good experience.

 While safety should be your top priority when serving any guest, your marketing efforts can emphasize various elements of your new offerings for different guests.
 For example, some of your messages can highlight dine-in safety measures like a new floor plan, while other messages can focus on contactless delivery options.

 How to Identify Your Guest Categories